38 Londres Street

 38 Londres Street: On Impunity, Pinochet in England, and a Nazi in Patagonia is a 2025 non-fiction book by Philippe Sands, published by Weidenfeld & Nicolson and Alfred A. Knopf.
 The book covers the attempted extraditions of Augusto Pinochet and Walther Rauff, and explores connections between the two men.
-It follows Sands' earlier histories, East West Street (2016) and The Ratline (2021).
+The book is the third in a trilogy on international law, following East West Street (2016) and The Ratline (2021).